Career Acceleration via Rigorous Educational Experiences in Research (CAREER)

 - Building your STEM identity

-- Virtual activities, including: nature of science, introduction to quantum computing, and data visualization
+- Virtual activities, including: nature of science, introduction to quantum computing, additive manufacturing, data visualization, and more.

-- Professional development activities: networking, writing a personal statement, succeeding in college
+- Professional development activities: networking, writing a personal statement, high school vs. college mindset

 - Research lightning talks from faculty and student researchers